Abstract

 Register File

-• A collection of registers that CPU can quickly store and retrieve Data
+• A collection of Register that CPU can use to quickly store and retrieve Data

 Memory Mapped Register